Applying for a New License (Teen Drivers) in IllinoisPage Overview

 - Letter on your school’s official letterhead.

-Once you are at least 16 years old and have held your IL instructional permit for at least 9 months without any traffic violations, you are eligible for your initial Illinois driver’s license.
-You will need to have completed your Driver’s Ed course, and you’ll take and pass a road test at the time that you apply.
+Once you are at least 16 years old and have held your IL instructional permit for at least 9 months without any traffic violations, you are eligible for your initial Illinois provisional license.
+You will need to have completed your Driver’s Ed course, and you’ll take and pass a DMV road test at the time that you apply.

 To apply, visit your Driver Services office with your parent/guardian to present the following:

-- Your Illinois instructional permit.
+- Your Illinois learner's permit.

 - Proof of completion for your driver’s education course.
 Many course providers also electronically report to the SOS.